marybielma1/vera-data-validation/README.md

 - Quality assurance
 - Process improvement

+She spent four years boarding inbound transfer batches, roughly three per month, ranging from 10 to 525 loans each, mapping prior-servicer data into LSAMS, CMOD, and IAssist.

-Mary completed MIT Sloan Executive Education's **Artificial Intelligence: Implications for Business Strategy** program.
-She also completed **Machine Learning in Business**, offered through MIT Sloan and MIT CSAIL.
+She completed MIT Sloan Executive Education programs in:

+- Artificial Intelligence: Implications for Business Strategy, Certificate, May 2026
+- Machine Learning in Business, MIT Sloan and MIT CSAIL, Completed July 2026

-VERA reflects the combination of mortgage-servicing expertise, AI-assisted workflows, operational controls, data validation, and exception management.
+VERA reflects the combination of mortgage-servicing expertise, AI, automation, operational controls, and exception management.

 **I know where servicing breaks.
-I use AI to help fix it.**
+I use AI to fix it.**

 ---